Sebosek/TechThoughts/08-2024 OpenTelemetry in .NET/opentelemetry.md

 ```

 ### Exporters
-In the sample we used Aspire for local development, which is great and give us developers the overview that we need before we push the app to the production, but what about the production environment?
-Thanks to the OpenTelemetry abstraction we can use any Observability provider out there, it's simple as literally the single change in configuration that allow you to use production-ready solution like OneUptime.
+In the sample I've used Aspire for local development, which is great and gives us developers the overview that we need before we push the app to the production, but what about the production environment?
+Thanks to the OpenTelemetry abstraction we can use any Observability provider out there, it's simple as literally the single change in configuration that allow you to use production-ready solution like [OneUptime](https://oneuptime.com/).

-Here is the configuration for OneUptime.
+Here is the configuration for [OneUptime](https://oneuptime.com/).

 ```yaml
 receivers: